fyliu/docker-mkdocs/README.md

+# Docker MkDocs

+This repo contains the source code that builds the docker image used by Hack for LA developers to work on documentation.
+The image enables the deployment of a local MkDocs website to a single command.

+The image is hosted at [Hack for LA's repo](https://hub.docker.com/r/hackforlaops/mkdocs) on DockerHub.
+It contains MkDocs and plugins used by Hack for LA projects.
+We will update the plugins list and package versions as needed.

+- what's in this repo
+- what the docker image contains

+For full documentation, visit [https://hackforla.github.io/docker-mkdocs](https://hackforla.githu.io/docker-mkdocs).

+# Usage

+## Maintainers

+Maintainers can use the Dockerfile to build and update the image.
+This might be done to update package versions, or to add MkDocs plugins or system dependencies.

+## Projects

+Description of what projects need to do with this

+## Template below

 # Project title and description

 Include a project description that explains **what** your project is and **why** it exists.
 Aim for no more than 3-5 concise sentences.
 For example, you might say: